Types

 Tuple

-A tuple is an ordered collection of values, used to represent a fixed number of elements.
+A tuple is an ordered collection of values, representing a fixed number of elements.

 The type of a tuple is represented by the type expression tuple<T1, T2, ...>